freddy33/qsm-go/README.md

 # Quantum State Machine in Golang

+# What is QSM?
+Also called Quantum Cellular Automaton [Here](https://docs.google.com/presentation/d/1obaWWSiWTeHr3bYDxal9hmJ3GWxsTIpDBZtQgdUjxIk/edit?usp=sharing) is a presentation about the project.

 # Principles
 - No floating points.
 Quantum is the name, so *integers* should be able to express the Universe!
 - *Space* is a graph with each *Node* being connected to *three* and only three other nodes.
 This is since: "Three shall be the number thou shalt count, and the number of the counting shall be three."